yente0603/CSE_data_structure/hw8/README.md

-mkdir obj output build && cd build cmake .. #since CmakeLists.txt is in the upper folder make
+mkdir obj output build && cd build cmake .. #since CmakeLists.txt is in the upper folder make make clean-custom # To enable using the `make clean-custom` command to clean up custom files,
 ```

 compress & decompress